markcampanelli/pvfit/README.md

 ## Up and Running in 5 Minutes

 `pvfit` minimally requires [python>=3.8,<3.11](https://www.python.org/) with [numpy](https://numpy.org/) and [scipy](https://www.scipy.org/).
-It is tested on recent versions of Ubuntu, macOS, and Windows.
+It is tested with CPython on recent versions of Ubuntu, macOS, and Windows.
+We suggest using a suitable Python virtual environment that provides [pip](https://pypi.org/project/pip/).

 ### Download, Install, and Verify Package (non-editable mode)